Jemtaly/Whispering/README.md

 # Whispering

-A real-time transcription and translation tool implemented in Python based on the [fast-whisper](https://github.com/SYSTRAN/faster-whisper) library.
+Transcribe and translate speech from a microphone or computer output in real-time, based on the [fast-whisper](https://github.com/SYSTRAN/faster-whisper) library and Google translation service.
+Both GUI and TUI versions are available.

 ## Requirements